-- 4.2.1 Scholarly/creative work: such work includes, but is not limited to: publications (such as articles, books, etc.), presentations of scholarly papers, design/creative works, commissioned works, exhibitions, performances, and successful grant applications appropriate to the discipline.
-These scholarly/creative works should be subjected to a peer review process, which is a normative expectation of academic work.
-These scholarly/creative works should also effectively demonstrate that they constitute part of a candidate's clearly defined scholarly/creative agenda. - 4.2.2 Teaching: such activity includes, but is not limited to: classroom teaching, direction of student research and theses, academic advisement, teaching of master classes and workshops, and teaching residencies.3 Appropriate evidence related to teaching activities includes material(s) that demonstrate competence and currency in subject matter, proper organization and design of courses, and the ability to present the subject matter in a manner that is appropriate for students at the level for which a given course is designed.
+- 4.2.2 Teaching: such activity includes, but is not limited to: classroom teaching, direction of student research and theses, academic advisement, mentoring, teaching of master classes and workshops, and teaching residencies.
+Appropriate evidence related to teaching activities includes material(s) that demonstrate competence and currency in subject matter, incorporation of equitable and inclusive pedagogical approaches, proper organization and design of courses, and the ability to present the subject matter in a manner that is appropriate for students at the level for which a given course is designed.
 Where appropriate, evidence of effective advising, effective direction of student research, and expertise in the development of curriculum may also be provided.
 Finally, the candidate should illustrate how their teaching contributions have effectively supported a Department or School's academic mission. - 4.2.3 Service: such activity includes, but is not limited to: university, community, and professional activities.
 Appropriate evidence related to service activities includes material(s) that demonstrate: contributions to the governance and/or operation of the Department or School, College, and University; contributions that are based on professional expertise in areas related to the Department's or School's, College's, or University's public-service objectives in the community; and contributions to the profession, especially in leadership roles within professional organizations.
 Finally, the candidate should illustrate how their service contributions have effectively supported a Department or School's academic mission. - 5.
-College Standards for Academic Ranks. - 5.1 Reappointment of an Assistant Professor. - 5.1.1 The College Review Committee (CRC) should examine the evidence with regard to a candidate's growth as a scholar/artist, teacher and university citizen, which shows the future promise of the candidate's ability to satisfy the College and Department/School criteria for promotion to associate professor with conferral of Permanent Tenure. - 5.1.2 The CRC will consider the following criteria: - a.)
-Scholarly/creative work: successful candidates are expected to demonstrate evidence of a clearly defined scholarly/creative agenda and a record of peer-reviewed work that effectively illustrates the promise of significant professional contributions. - b.)
-Teaching: successful candidates are expected to demonstrate evidence of satisfactory/average to very good teaching skills. - c.)
-Service: successful candidates are expected to demonstrate evidence that they have actively and effectively participated in service activities as defined above in Section I, subsection 4.2.3. - d.)
-Other: successful candidates are expected to demonstrate evidence that their teaching and service activities effectively support a Department or School's academic mission.
+College Standards for Academic Ranks. - 5.1 Reappointment of an Assistant Professor. - 5.1.1 The College Review Committee (CRC) should examine the evidence with regard to a candidate's growth as a researcher (scholar and/or artist), teacher and university citizen, which shows the future promise of the candidate's ability to satisfy the College and Department/School criteria for promotion to associate professor with conferral of Permanent Tenure. - 5.1.2 The CRC will consider the following criteria: - a.)
+Research: successful candidates are expected to demonstrate evidence of a clearly defined research agenda and a record of peer-reviewed or otherwise externally reviewed work that effectively illustrates the promise of significant professional contributions. - b.)
+Teaching: successful candidates are expected to demonstrate evidence of satisfactory/average to very good teaching skills.

-2 The phrase "peer reviewed" refers to traditional peer review academic processes as well as other means of external validation of scholarly/creative works.
+3 The phrase "peer reviewed process" includes, but is not limited to, traditional peer review academic processes.

-3 The term "classroom" refers to any and all teaching venues used by faculty in the College of Arts + Architecture.
+4 The term "classroom" refers to any and all teaching venues used by faculty in the College of Arts + Architecture.